jayeh001/Facial-Detection-/README.md

 # Facial Detection Machine Learning App #
-## This is project created by Team Constellation for SF Hacks 2021 ##
+## This is a project created by Team Constellation for SF Hacks 2021 ##

 ### Technologies Used: ###
 - Python